anayebi/keras-extra/README.md

     Output shape: (num_samples, num_timesteps, num_filters, num_rows, num_cols), Note: num_rows and num_cols could have changed

-    Potential use case: For connecting a Convolutional Layer with a Recurrent or other Time Distributed Layer
+    Potential use case: For connecting a Convolutional Layer with a Recurrent or other Time Distributed Layer.
+If it is the first layer of the network, you must specify the input shape with the argument input_shape=(num_time_steps, num_channels, num_rows, num_cols).

 - **TimeDistributedMaxPooling2D**